Iowa GOP chairman calls out Sen. Ben Sasse

 The criticism from Kaufman came at a rally for Trump in Cedar Rapids, Iowa, Wednesday night, just two weeks ahead of the Story County GOP Dinner, which Sasse is set to speak at.

-Sasse's office did not immediately respond to a CNN request for comment.
+Sasse's office declined to comment.

 The rally was Trump's first visit to the state since his White House victory.